waku-org/specs/standards/application/waku-api.md

 - [RENDEZVOUS](https://github.com/waku-org/specs/blob/master/standards/core/rendezvous.md)

-`edge` mode SHOULD be used if node functions in resource restricted environment, whereas `sovereign` SHOULD be used if node has no strong hardware or bandwidth restrictions.
+`edge` mode SHOULD be used if node functions in resource restricted environment, whereas `core` SHOULD be used if node has no strong hardware or bandwidth restrictions.

 **`message_confirmation`**: